Luddington, Warwickshire: History

-There are numerous half-timbered buildings.
+There are 14 Listed properties and numerous half-timbered buildings and four thatched cottages.

 The former Methodist Chapel was opened in August 1932, in a farm building owned by Thomas Higginson, a local farmer and Methodist Local Preacher.
 Other more recent buildings have been allocated to the farm estates.
 The village green was given over to public (Common land) by the Marquis of Hertford of Ragley Hall at Arrow.

-Until at least 1990 Luddington was home to Luddington Experimental Horticulture Station (EHS), one of several such establishments around the country undertaking field research for the Agricultural Development and Advisory Service (ADAS) of the Department for Environment, Food and Rural Affairs Defra.
+Luddington was home to Luddington Experimental Horticulture Station (EHS), one of several such establishments around the country undertaking field research for the Agricultural Development and Advisory Service (ADAS) of the Department for Environment, Food and Rural Affairs Defra.
+The facility closed down circa 1990.

 Economy

-The village is largely a dormitory village, with the majority of the inhabitants working elsewhere.
+The community is largely a dormitory village, with the majority of the inhabitants working elsewhere.
 Residence and community is the main activity within the village, with surrounding farms providing some employment opportunity.
-Regular transient workers living on the farm are encouraged to be involved in the village and this year (2015) there was even an "international tug-o-war competition, with finalists Lithuania vs Bulgaria showing that Luddington is a truly welcome place to be.
+Regular transient workers living on the farm are encouraged to be involved in the village and this in 2015, there was even an "international tug-o-war competition, with finalists Lithuania vs Bulgaria showing that Luddington is a truly welcome place to be.

 Following the first suspected H5N1 bird flu outbreak in the United Kingdom, when a dead swan was found in Scotland, samples were sent to Luddington's now closed veterinary research facility for testing.
 Bomfords has frequently been at loggerheads with the village residents, who successfully took the company to court to prevent its very large goods vehicles driving through the village, resulting in a 7.5t limit on traffic and a massive reduction in the flow of vehicles.
 The Dodwell Trading Estate to the north of Luddington on the main Stratford-Evesham road, offers another source of employment and retail including bespoke joinery, antiques and unique homewares.
 Within the village, there is also a farrier and an organ building and repair business, a finance company and a healthcare/medical devices producer.